Kinds of Kindness

-Kinds of Kindness is a 2024 black comedy-drama anthology film directed by Yorgos Lanthimos from a screenplay he co-wrote with Efthimis Filippou.
+Kinds of Kindness is a 2024 absurdist black comedy-drama anthology film directed by Yorgos Lanthimos from a screenplay he co-wrote with Efthimis Filippou.
 It stars Emma Stone, Jesse Plemons, Willem Dafoe, Margaret Qualley, Hong Chau, Joe Alwyn, and Mamoudou Athie, in a triple role each, and Hunter Schafer in a supporting role.

 Kinds of Kindness had its world premiere at the 77th Cannes Film Festival on May 17, 2024, where Plemons won the Best Actor award.
 It was released theatrically in the United States by Searchlight Pictures on June 21, 2024, and in Ireland and the United Kingdom on June 28, 2024.
 It received generally positive reviews from critics and grossed $16 million worldwide.

 Plot

 Structured as a "triptych fable", Kinds of Kindness consists of three distinct but loosely connected stories:

 "The Death of R.M.F."

 Robert Fletcher follows every order from his domineering boss and lover, Raymond.
 Raymond controls every aspect of Robert's life, including setting him up with his wife Sarah, buying their house and car, and dictating when they can have sexual intercourse.
 One day, Raymond orders Robert to crash his car to kill "R.M.F.", a man known only by his initials.
 They survive with minor injuries.
 When Raymond orders him to try again, Robert confesses his fear and unwillingness to try again, but Raymond insists.
 Robert refuses again, which angers Raymond and causes him to fire Robert, stating Robert is "free now".
 Robert's life then falls apart.
 A prized smashed John McEnroe tennis racquet, given by Raymond as a gift, is taken from his house.
 In his despondence, Robert confesses to Sarah that Raymond paid doctors to supply abortifacients with the intention of unknowingly posing as miscarriages and ovarian issues; Sarah abandons him, quitting her job and disappearing.
 Desperate, Robert grovels to Raymond for another chance but is aggressively rebuffed.

 While trying to regain Raymond's respect, Robert meets Rita, a woman whose life Robert quickly discovers is also being controlled by Raymond.
 After Rita was also tasked with crashing into and killing R.M.F., she ends up in the hospital, with R.M.F. in critical condition.
-In a last-ditch effort, Robert kidnaps R.M.F., dumping him in the hospital valet drop-off and repeatedly running him over with his car and killing him.
+In a last-ditch effort, Robert kidnaps R.M.F., dumping him in the hospital valet drop-off and repeatedly running him over with his car, killing him.
 Robert then arrives at Raymond's mansion.
 Robert embraces Raymond and Vivian, Raymond's live-in lover, on the couch.
 Raymond states that he knew that Robert would not disappoint him.